Published on 23 November 2021

 People assume that all SSRIs help you out with the disorders; however, the most extensive research is on Paxil.
 It is used to treat the following conditions-

-Paxil is not available over the counter, you always need prescription to Buy Paxil online from a certified online pharmacy or your local drug store.
+Paxil is not available over the counter; you always need a prescription to Buy Paxil online from a certified online pharmacy or your local drug store.

-There has not been a clear result given as to what happens when Paxil and alcohol are taken together; some say they help to cure the reliance on alcohol in some people, while some sites suggest that it has an opposite effect and, in some way, it is terrible to take them both together.
+Mixing alcohol with it can lead to unwanted side effects.
+Paxil may also affect alcohol cravings.
+There has not been a clear result given as to what happens when Paxil and alcohol are taken together; some say they help to cure the reliance on alcohol in some people.
+In contrast, some research suggests that it has the opposite effect.
+In some way, it is terrible to take them both together.

 On the other side, it was seen that the use of Paxil has led to an uphill graph of the misuse of alcohol and the abuse of similar substances.
 It looks like there is no clear conclusion as to what will happen if Paxil and alcohol are taken together.